 Wind jackets: Climbing up a windy mountain on a chilly day calls for something windproof that won’t overheat, and a wind shell is the only thing that fits the bill.
 I wouldn’t call it a necessity, but mine is about 3 ounces, and I wear it all the time.

 I met a guy with separate hiking boots, running shoes, evening shoes, and sandals.
 Here’s an idea.
 Why not buy shoes that look good and feel good?

 There’s not much reason to bring serious hiking boots, which are designed to support 50-pound packs, which you won’t have.
 A nice-looking, tough, comfortable shoe that fits properly and offers good support will be suitable for all occasions.
 Especially if they’re waterproof.

-One pair of shoes, end of story (something like this).
+One pair of shoes, end of story (probably leather, described here).
 And one pair of flip-flops or sandals.
 Comfy but light.

 Women’s fashion is less forgiving.
 If you have to bring a separate pair of evening shoes, just make them small.
 If all it’s got on top are straps that can lay flat, perfect.
 Only bring one pair.
 Anyone who calls you out on repeat clothing will be another scruffy backpacker who will be in no place to make comments.

 5) Travel Accessories

 Again, anything you stuff in here should add value, not just weight.
 So far I’ve avoided packing cubes, but they’re not a bad idea.